VoIPGRID/swiftdrop/README.rst

 ------------------------

 - Add GPLv3 license
+- Check that HELO hostname is remotely resolvable
 - Add currently implemented cur/MAILDIR scheme in synopsis at the top
 - Document how the mails are stored and write up example how they can be retrieved/dequeued